Censorship of the Bible: From the printing press until the Reformation

-Around 1440–1450 Johannes Gutenberg invented a printing press with movable type, with which he produced the Gutenberg Bible.
+Around 1440–1450, Johannes Gutenberg invented a printing press with movable type, with which he produced the Gutenberg Bible.
 His invention quickly spread throughout Europe.
-In 1466 the Mentelin Bible was the first vernacular language Bible to be printed.
+In 1466, the Mentelin Bible was the first vernacular language Bible to be printed.
 It was a word-for-word translation from the Latin Vulgate.

-Pope Paul II (pontificate 1464–1471) allegedly (Note: This confirmation was claimed 114 years later in a debate but is "an allegation that is very difficultly to prove.") confirmed the decree of James I of Aragon on the local prohibition of Bibles in Spanish vernacular languages.
-Under Isabella I of Castile and her husband Ferdinand II of Aragon, the printing of vernacular Bibles was prohibited in Spanish state law.
-The Spanish Inquisition which they instituted ordered the destruction of all Hebrew books and all vernacular Bibles in 1497.
+Pope Paul II (pontificate 1464–1471) allegedly (Note: This confirmation was claimed 114 years later in a debate but is "an allegation that is very difficultly to prove.") confirmed the decree of James I of Aragon on the local prohibition of Bibles in the Spanish vernacular languages.
+Under Isabella I of Castile and her husband Ferdinand II of Aragon, the printing of vernacular Bibles was prohibited in the Spanish state law.
+The Spanish Inquisition, which they instituted, ordered the destruction of all Hebrew books and all vernacular Bibles in 1497.
 This was five years after the expulsion of the Jews from Spain.
 In 1498, the Inquisition stated that it was impossible to translate the Bible into a modern language without making mistakes that would plunge unskilled and especially new converts into doubts about faith.

 The first complete printed translation of the Bible into a Romance language, a transfer of the Vulgate into Valencian, was made by the Carthusian Order's General Bonifaci Ferrer (1355–1417) in 1478.